High-temperature superconductivity from kinetic energy: Exact solution of two-particle problems

-The main results are presented in Fig.\ref{fig:6}.
-The $r$, $\epsilon$ dependence of the binding energy is given in Fig.\ref{fig:6} (b) at $L_x, L_y \rightarrow \infty$ for $N_e=2$ case.
-The binding energy decreases with $\epsilon$, but can survive in the repulsive regime with $\epsilon>0$.
-Finally, we generalize the results to the two-hole case, $N_h=2$ in the $x\rightarrow 0$ limit.
-The only change in the two-hole case, $H^{(2h)}$, is now $t' = 2t|r|^2 $, $t'' = 2\sqrt{2}rt$ and $w=2\epsilon$ (See Appendix Sec.\ref{sec:s3}).
-Hence, one can establish the relation, $E_{b}[r;N_e=2]=r^2E_{b}[1/r;N_h=2]$ at $\epsilon=0$ for general $r$.
-This gives $E_{b}[r=1;N_e=2]=E_{b}[r=1;N_h=2]$.
-In Fig.~\ref{fig:6} (c-d), the phase diagram for both $N_e=2$ and $N_h=2$ cases are illustrated in $(r,\epsilon)$ space.
-This proves that there exists broad phase space with a Cooper pair bound state in 2D even when the net interaction is repulsive with $\epsilon > 0$.
-For specific parameter $r=1,\sqrt{2}/\sqrt{3}$ and $\epsilon=0$, we tabulate the binding energy $E_b[N_e=2],E_b[N_h=2]$ for various $L_y$ in Table \ref{table:1}.
+The main results are presented in Fig.\ref{fig:6_2}.
+The $r$, $V_{\mathrm{eff}}$ dependence of the binding energy is given in Fig.\ref{fig:6_2} (b) at $L_x, L_y \rightarrow \infty$ for $N_e=2$ case.
+The binding energy decreases with $V_{\mathrm{eff}}$, but can survive in the repulsive regime with $V_{\mathrm{eff}}>0$.
+In Fig.~\ref{fig:6_2} (c-d), the phase diagram for both $N_e=2$ and $N_h=2$ cases are illustrated in $(r,V_{\mathrm{eff}})$ space.
+This proves that there exists broad phase space with a Cooper pair bound state in 2D even when the net interaction is repulsive with $V_{\mathrm{eff}} > 0$.
+For specific parameter $r=1,\sqrt{2}/\sqrt{3}$ and $V_{\mathrm{eff}}=0$, we tabulate the binding energy $E_b[N_e=2],E_b[N_h=2]$ for various $L_y$ in Table \ref{table:1}.
 The binding energy reaches a finite value i.e. $E_b=0.127 t$ at $r=1$ in the two-dimensional limit.
 One can find the results from ED at finite $L_y$ agree well with the spin gap calculation from DMRG in Fig.\ref{fig:3} (a,b), with $\Delta_{s}=E_{b}$ in the $x\rightarrow 0$ and $x\rightarrow 1$ limit.
 Our ED results then prove the finite pairing gap in the $x\rightarrow 0$ limit.
 Although the value is small, it likely grows with the doping $x$ quite rapidly according to our DMRG results at finite $L_y$.
 At the $x \rightarrow 0$ limit, the pairing gap decreases with $L_y$, but the gap actually increases with $L_y$ for larger $x$.
 Therefore we believe the pairing gap at larger $x$ is significantly larger than the two-hole problem studied here.
 From our DMRG calculation, it easily reaches more than $1.5 t$.